Diphenhydramine: Recreational use

 Although diphenhydramine is widely used and generally considered to be safe for occasional usage, multiple cases of abuse and addiction have been documented.
-Because the drug is cheap and sold over the counter in most countries, adolescents without access to more sought-after, illicit drugs are particularly at risk.
-People with mental health problems—especially those with schizophrenia—are also prone to abuse the drug, which is self-administered in large doses to treat extrapyramidal symptoms caused by the use of antipsychotics.
+Because the drug is cheap and sold over the counter in most countries, adolescents without access to more sought-after illicit drugs are particularly at risk.
+People with mental health problems—especially those with schizophrenia—are also prone to abuse the drug, which may be self-administered in large doses to treat extrapyramidal symptoms caused by the use of antipsychotics.

 Recreational users report calming effects, mild euphoria, and hallucinations as the desired effects of the drug.
 Research has shown that antimuscarinic agents, including diphenhydramine, "may have antidepressant and mood-elevating properties".
 A study conducted on adult males with a history of sedative abuse found that subjects who were administered a high dose (400 mg) of diphenhydramine reported a desire to take the drug again, despite also reporting negative effects, such as difficulty concentrating, confusion, tremors, and blurred vision.

-In 2020, an Internet challenge emerged on social media platform TikTok involving deliberately overdosing on diphenhydramine; dubbed the Benadryl challenge, the challenge encourages participants to consume dangerous amounts of Benadryl for the purpose of filming the resultant psychoactive effects, and has been implicated in several hospitalisations and at least one death.
+In 2020, an Internet challenge emerged on the social media platform TikTok involving deliberately overdosing on diphenhydramine; dubbed the Benadryl challenge, the challenge encourages participants to consume dangerous amounts of Benadryl to film the resultant psychoactive effects and has been implicated in several hospitalisations and at least two deaths.
+An entity reported to have been seen by people while under the effects of diphenhydramine, known as the "Hat Man", has become an Internet meme and an urban legend.

-Names

-Diphenhydramine is marketed under the trade name Benadryl by McNeil Consumer Healthcare in the U.S., Canada, and South Africa.
-Trade names in other countries include Dimedrol, Daedalon, and Nytol.
-It is also available as a generic medication.

-Procter & Gamble markets an over-the-counter formulation of diphenhydramine as a sleep aid under the brand ZzzQuil.
-In 2014 this product had annual sales of over $120 million and had a 29.3% share of the $411 million sleep-aid market category.

-Other organisms

-Tomatoes (Solanum lycopersicum) have a high uptake of diphenhydramine.